LeoCf/LeoCf/README.md

 - 👋 Hi, I’m @LeoCf
 - 👀 I’m interested in software development especially back-end development and IoT projects.
-- 🌱 I’m currently learning angular and finish my master thesis.
+- 🌱 I’m currently learning angular and finishing my master thesis related to IoT, you can check the project description here https://umasense.live/pt/home
 - 📫 You can  reach me @ https://www.linkedin.com/in/leonel-camacho-286456176/

 <!---